dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 }
 ```

-The source code of this class is pretty self-explanatory, but for the sake of completeness here it goes an explanation of it:
+The source code of this class is pretty self-explanatory, but for the sake of completeness here is an explanation of it:

-- `@RequestMapping("/customers")` annotation defines that all endpoints in this class will have the `/customers` prefix.
+- `@RequestMapping("/customers")` annotation declares that all endpoints in this class will have the `/customers` prefix.
-- `@GetMapping` annotation defines `findAll` as being the method responsible for handling HTTP **GET** requests to `/customer`.
+- `@GetMapping` annotation defines `findAll` as the method responsible for handling HTTP **GET** requests to `/customer`.
-- `@PostMapping` annotation defines `addCustomer` as being the method responsible for handling HTTP **POST** requests to `/customers`.
+- `@PostMapping` annotation defines `addCustomer` as the method responsible for handling HTTP **POST** requests to `/customers`.
 Also, this method accepts a JSON version of customer and deserialize it to our `Customer` class automatically.
-- `@PutMapping("/{id}")` annotation defines `updateCustomer` being the method responsible for handling HTTP **PUT** requests to `/customers`.
+- `@PutMapping("/{id}")` annotation defines `updateCustomer` as the method responsible for handling HTTP **PUT** requests to `/customers`.
 This method also accepts a `Customer` as the body of the request.
-The difference with the other method is that this one expects the request path to have an `{id}` of the Customer to be updated.
+The difference between the put and post methods is that put expects the request path to have an `{id}` of the Customer to be updated.
-- `@DeleteMapping("/{id}")` annotation defines `removeCustomer` being the method responsible for handling HTTP **DELETE** requests to `/customers`. `{id}`, in this case, defines the id of the customer to be deleted.
+- `@DeleteMapping("/{id}")` annotation defines `removeCustomer` as the method responsible for handling HTTP **DELETE** requests to `/customers`. `{id}`, in this case, defines the id of the customer to be deleted.
-- `@GetMapping("/{id}")` annotation defines `getById` being the method responsible for handling HTTP **GET** requests to `/customer/{id}`, where `{id}` defines which customer will be serialized as a response.
+- `@GetMapping("/{id}")` annotation defines `getById` as the method responsible for handling HTTP **GET** requests to `/customer/{id}`, where `{id}` defines which customer will be serialized as a response.

 And that's it.
 We have now our first Kotlin RESTful API, backed by Spring Boot.
-If you want to play with it, type `mvn spring-boot:run` in the root directory of the application, and Spring Boot will startup.
-After that you can use the following commands to interact with the API:
+If you want to play with it, type `mvn spring-boot:run` in the root directory of the application and Spring Boot will startup.
+After that, you can use the following commands to interact with the API:

 ```bash
 # adds a new customer